 - 1 teaspoon dried oregano

 - Fresh ground pepper

-- Prep the vegetables: Mince 4 garlic cloves.
+- Mince 4 garlic cloves.
 Peel and chop 3 carrots into small pieces.
-For the leeks, chop off the dark green stems of 3 leeks and the bottom root, then slice them in half length-wise.
+Chop off the dark green stems of 3 leeks and the bottom root, then slice them in half length-wise.
 Place each leek half cut-side down on the cutting board, then chop it into thin slices (resulting in half-moon shapes).
-There will be dirt in between each layer of the leeks, so when you’ve finished chopping them, rinse them thoroughly in a colander.
+Rinse thoroughly in a colander to remove any dirt.
 Cut the butternut squash in half and scoop out the seeds.
 Peel the halves with a vegetable peeler, then chop them into small pieces.
-Wash the rainbow chard, remove the stems, and chop the leaves into bite-sized pieces.
+Wash the chard, remove the stems, and chop the leaves into bite-sized pieces.

-- In a medium soup pot over medium heat, drizzle 2 tablespoons olive oil in the bottom of the pan; add the leeks and saute until they soften, about 4 minutes.
-Add carrots, garlic, and ½ teaspoon kosher salt, and saute for 3 to 4 minutes, until softened.
+- In a large pot over medium heat, heat 2 tablespoons olive oil; add the leeks and sauté until softened, about 4 minutes.
+Add carrots, garlic, and ½ teaspoon kosher salt, and sauté for 3 to 4 minutes until softened.

-- Add the squash, vegetable broth, lentils, 1 teaspoon thyme, 1 teaspoon oregano, and bring to a boil.
-Reduce to low heat and simmer for 30 to 35 minutes; until the lentils are soft.
+- Add the squash, 8 cups vegetable broth, 1½ cups lentils, 1 teaspoon thyme, 1 teaspoon oregano, and bring to a boil.
+Reduce heat to low and simmer for 30 to 35 minutes until the lentils are soft.
 In the last 2 minutes, add the chopped chard and simmer until tender.
-Taste, then add additional kosher salt (about ½ teaspoon or so) and fresh ground pepper to taste.
-If desired, add a tablespoon or so of white wine to finish.
+Taste, then add ½ teaspoon kosher salt and fresh ground pepper to taste.
+If desired, add a tablespoon of white wine to finish.